Scalingo/documentation/src/_posts/databases/postgresql/timescaledb/2000-01-01-dump-restore.md

 Several points are important to take into account.

-Make sure you keep track of which versions of PostgreSQL and TimescaleDB you are running during backup process.
+Make sure you keep track of which versions of PostgreSQL® and TimescaleDB you are running during backup process.
 For more information, see "Troubleshooting version mismatches" of [official documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/backup-and-restore/pg-dump-and-restore/#tshoot-version-mismatch).